If you’re looking for how to write a summary for your resume with no work experience, you’ve come to the right place.

 Computer Science graduate passionate about data engineering and machine learning.
 Highly-capable leader, having led multiple Senior class projects to completion.
 Proficient in a range of modern technologies including Python, Java and Scala.

-This is another good example of a resume summary if you have no experience that uses the steps earlier in this article.
+This is another good example of a student or fresh graduate resume summary that still shows your skills and academic focus, even if you have no formal work experience.

-In this entry-level resume summary example, you’re highlighting accomplishments and leadership as a student and you’re also showing what you’re passionate about doing.
+In this entry-level resume summary example, you’re highlighting accomplishments and leadership as a student and you’re also showing that you’re passionate about your work.

 Saying you’re passionate about data engineering is much better than just saying, “Looking for a job in data engineering.”